hexagonrecursion/stack-overflow-comments/README.md

 ## Link-only
 ```
-Please [edit] your post to include the essential parts of the answer here and provide the link for reference.
-[Link-only answers tend to get deleted because they can become invalid if the linked page changes](https://meta.stackexchange.com/q/225370/).
+Please [edit] your post to include the essential details of the solution in the answer itself and provide the link for reference.
+[Answers that contain no information other than a link are not considered answers on stack overflow because they can become invalid if the linked page changes or is deleted](https://meta.stackexchange.com/q/225370/)
 ```